GaboxFH/cis4930-carfinder/README.md

   - We will also display a plot with confidence percentages of our top 5 predictions
 - "List of Cars" Page
   - We support the 196 cars based on the [stanford cars dataset by classes](https://www.kaggle.com/jutrera/stanford-car-dataset-by-classes-folder)
+  - We also support an additional 30 cars (from 2017 - 2019) web-scraped from Gooogle:
+    - Cheverlot Impala
+    - Chevrolet Silverado
+    - Ford Explorer
+    - Ford Focus
+    - Honda Accord
+    - Honda Civic
+    - Nissan Altima
+    - Nissan Maxima
+    - Toyota Camry
+    - Toyota Corolla
-  - We have trained for a 90% accuracy on any car on this list
+  - We have trained for a 74% accuracy on any car on this list
-  - We will be unable to identify any car not on this list
+  - We are unable to identify any car not on this list
+  - We are unable to tell whether an image is a car or not

 # Setup
 #### Make sure that you have the following installed: